Bently distillery tasting room opens Saturday

 It will be a little while before the single-malt Scotch whisky, Bently favors will be ready to go, Master Distiller Johnny Jeffery said.

-Stored in a climate-controlled rickhouse, Jeffrey said that the whiskey needs to be kept at a high humidity to keep from evaporating.
+Stored in a climate-controlled rickhouse, Jeffery said that the whiskey needs to be kept at a high humidity to keep from evaporating.

 They have a spot in Scotland marked to keep the humidity just right.